 For most premium credit cards, meeting the minimum income requirement allows you to apply for the card, although card approval would also depend on other factors such as your credit score.

 There are also highly prestigious premium credit cards that are by invitation only, regardless of your income.
 Examples include the UOB Reserve, Citi ULTIMA, DBS Insignia Visa Infinite Card and American Express Centurion.

 While your usual credit cards offer privileges such as cashback, miles, vouchers and even free travel insurance, premium credit cards go one step further.
 These prestigious credit cards offer the most exclusive privileges including free limousine transfers, 24-hour concierge service, hotel room upgrades, priority immigration clearance, as well as unlimited lounge access.
 However, not all premium credit cards offer the same perks, so it’s best to select one with perks you will utilise the most.

 With exclusive privileges comes a certain cost.
 Most premium credit cards come with annual fees that can range from S$400 and even up to S$1,712.
 These annual fees reflect the prestige and exclusivity of the credit card and they have to be paid.
 However, there are a few select cards that offer an annual fee waiver for the first year (such as the UOB Lady’s Solitaire) or if you have accumulated sufficient credit card spend.

-Financial comparison sites like SingSaver help you with impartial comparisons between the different products, and highlight unique selling points of each of them.
-That way, it’s easier for you to decide which cards best suit your needs.
+Here at SingSaver, we offer you the best comparison option across different financial products like credit cards while highlighting each of their unique selling points.
+This way, it’s easier for you to decide which cards best suit your needs.
 We also tie up with banks to reward our users with exclusive promotions and bonus incentives upon the sign-up of a new credit card.